Grate-Oracle-Lewot/GrateCrystal/README.md

 - Tiles animate even when textboxes are open
 - Enemy trainers have maximum happiness for a powerful Return
 - Colored party menu icons, plus a few new ones
-- A few songs imported from Gen I
+- Some songs imported from Gen I
 - A fourth Pokémon stats page showing DVs and Hidden Power type
 - One more wild Pokémon slot for both grass and water
 - Surf encounter level variance of +0 to +4 applied to all wild encounters, including fishing (excluding Headbutt and Rock Smash; couldn't get those to work)